Near Cochran in Bleckley County, Georgia — The American South (South Atlantic)

 Erected 1955 by Georgia Historical Commission.
 (Marker Number 012-3.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 16, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 779 times since then and 18 times this year.
+It was originally submitted on February 16, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 831 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on February 16, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.